holidayextras/jsonapi-server/README.md

  * [jsonapi-store-elasticsearch](https://github.com/holidayextras/jsonapi-store-elasticsearch) - for Elasticsearch.
  * [jsonapi-store-dynamodb](https://github.com/holidayextras/jsonapi-server/compare/dynamodb?expand=1) - *!SIGNIFICANT WIP!* for AWS DynamoDB.

-We've also written a library to ease the consumption of a json:api compliant service:
+We've also written a library to ease the consumption of a json:api compliant service, if GraphQL isn't your thing:
  * [jsonapi-client](https://github.com/holidayextras/jsonapi-client) - for NodeJS and Browsers